 Tax and expenditure limits

-- annual increases based on population growth (or a similar measure of service load), on inflation, and on changes in economic activity;
+annual increases based on population growth (or a similar measure of service load), inflation, and changes in economic activity;

-Efforts to balance the budget or address shortfalls should remain the purview of the legislature and be fully negotiated by elected officials.
-If the responsibility for identifying possible solutions is delegated to an outside body, the following principles should apply:
+Efforts to balance the budget or address shortfalls should remain the purview of the legislative branch.
+They should be fully negotiated by elected officials.

-- the time horizon for the life of the entity should be clear and realistic; and
+The time horizon for the life of the entity should be clear and realistic.

-- the solutions proposed must be subject to debate by accountable representatives and open to amendment.
+Proposed solutions must be subject to debate by accountable representatives and open to amendment.